adarshaacharya/aaja/README.md

 ## Usage

-Open terminal or other CLI and type :
+Open the terminal or other CLI and type :

 ```bash
 $ aaja